MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_Consent.md

 To validate your Consent Mode implementation:

-- *Validate Setup* — Use the validation steps provided in this documentation
+- *Validate Setup* â€” Use the validation steps provided in this documentation
-- *Monitor Conversion Tracking* — Review your conversion data to ensure proper tracking
+- *Monitor Conversion Tracking* â€” Review your conversion data to ensure proper tracking

 ## Need help implementing Consent Mode?